 Mgr.
 Martin Ledvinka,

-After attending the Technical Lyceum, School of Communication Engineering in Prague, Martin Ledvinka began studying musicology at the Faculty of Arts and Philosophy of Charles University, where he is now working on his thesis about 1960s Czech television opera.
-In 2009 and 2010 he was an editor of the A Tempo internet culture journal, since 2010 he has been a correspondent of HIS Voice magazine.
-From 2011 he has been working at the Bohuslav Martinu Institute as a musicologist focusing on research into sources for the Bohuslav Martinu Critical Edition.
+After attending the Technical Lyceum, School of Communication Engineering in Prague, Martin Ledvinka studied musicology at the Faculty of Arts and Philosophy of Charles University.
+In 2009 and 2010 he was an editor of the A Tempo internet culture journal, between 2010–2013 he was a correspondent of the HIS Voice magazine.
+Since 2011, he has been working at the Bohuslav Martinu Institute as a musicologist focusing on source research for the Bohuslav Martinu Complete Edition.

 Mgr.
 Pavel Žůrek, PhD.,

 After graduating from the Grammar School in Ostrava-Mariánské hory, he briefly worked as a guitar teacher at the Eduar Marhula Primary Art School in Ostrava.
 He studied musicology at Masaryk University in Brno, where at the present time he is studying for a doctorate.
 Moreover, he spent a semester at the Vienna University and worked as an assistant researcher at the Academy of Early Music of the Institute of Musicology of Masaryk University.